mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 conversation with you, I asked them, so what do you think about platform engineering

-And they were like, what platform?
-What, what is that?
+And they were like, what? platform, what?what is that?
 Platform engineering.
 Yeah, exactly.
 Um, so can you maybe outline a little bit what is platform engineering?
 And um, I actually noted it's a little bit of a hype now.
 Why is that?
 What is it and why is it a hype right now?